6 Ways How Sports Kids’ Expectations can Become Pressure

 Pressure is part of sports for young athletes.

-In fact, you would be hard pressed to find athletes who say they haven’t experienced some pressure.
+In fact, you would be hard pressed to find athletes who say they haven’t experienced some pressure from expectations.

 As sports kids become more competitive, pressure seems to increase and, for many athletes, that can be an overwhelming aspect of the athletic experience.